vovapasko/dmc-front/techdoc.md

 ## Dockerfile

 We use docker, we love docker, docker is cool but we dont need docker.
-So think twice before including docker to your project and
+So think twice before including docker to your project and buying private repos for 7$ each.

 ## Rename a file